The Unofficial Start of Summer

 On the very first Decoration Day, James Garfield made a speech at Arlington National Cemetery.
 5,000 people participated, decorating the graves of the 20,000 soldiers buried there.

 The memorial lived on in many Northern states following that initial observance, and by 1890, many had made Decoration Day an official state holiday.
 Southern states continued to honor their dead on separate days until after World War I.

 Memorial Day is Born

 Over time, Decoration Day came to be known as Memorial Day.
 After World War I, the holiday itself went through a change.
-Instead of just remember those who died in the Civil War, the day came to be a recognition of all American military personnel who died in all wars.
+Instead of just remembering those who died in the Civil War, the day came to be a recognition of all American military personnel who died in all wars.